-Very few westerners get to visit North Korea, and DB John is one of them – he’s seen the public face of this secretive place from the inside, although he acknowledges that his visit ‘barely scratched the surface’.
+Very few westerners get to visit North Korea, and DB John is one of them – he’s seen the public face of this secretive country from the inside, although he acknowledges that his visit ‘barely scratched the surface’.
 Now he’s written a thriller about the country and his timing couldn’t be better for its publication a few weeks ago.

-The prologue starts in 1988 with a young couple on the beach of a small South Korean island.
+The prologue is set in 1988 with a young couple on the beach of a small South Korean island.
 They never return home and are presumed drowned but Soo-min’s identical twin sister Jee-min, known as Jenna, is sure that her sister survives, that she was abducted.
 Jenna has never stopped believing that Soo-min is alive.
 Twenty-two years later, she is a lecturer in a college in Washington and a skilled linguist, speaking perfect Korean, (her mother is Korean, her late father was African-American).

 Then a piece of news gives Jenna fresh hope.
 A captured submarine captain has admitted kidnapping people from beaches and taking them to the North all those years ago.
-When Jenna is approached by Charles Fisk of the CIA, who needs linguists with knowledge of Korean politics, Jenna is easily recruited, and starts her training at Langley where she is a star pupil.
+When Jenna is approached by Charles Fisk, of the CIA who needs linguists with knowledge of Korean politics, Jenna is easily recruited, and starts her training at Langley where she is a star pupil.

 In parallel threads, we go inside the Kim Jung-il’s North Korea.
 Firstly, we meet two brothers, Yung-Ho and Cho, who are rising stars in the regime.
 When Cho’s boss, General Kang is executed, Cho takes over his mission to the United Nations, where he must negotiate with the Americans to get hard currency.
 However, the brothers were adopted – they don’t know who their real father was – they live in fear of finding out that their father was unacceptable to their ‘Dear Leader’.